yutaro21jp/sovereign-university-data/README.md

 per task (content creation, translation/proofreading): there is a whole payment system set in place by Asi0 -- if you are curious about it, you will find some details in the [documentation](./docs/value-4-value-model.md).
-In short, each content type has a formula based on various parameters like the number of words, the content difficulty, and other critera, so the reward associated to each task is defined in the assigned issue.
+In short, each content type has a formula based on various parameters like the number of words, the content difficulty, and other criteria, so the reward associated to each task is defined in the assigned issue.

 ## How will it be in the following months?